 Generally, they lack the proper life skills to manage the stresses that often faces the celebrity lifestyle of elite players.
-A good football agent will be able to provide guidance and advise them about good habits to keep them away from risky and self-destructive behavior like drug and substance abuse and overindulging.
+A good football agent will be able to provide guidance and advise them about good habits to keep them away from risky and self-destructive behaviour like drug and substance abuse and overindulging.

 Helps the Footballer Maintain Good Public Relations

 Professional footballers are treated with high regards in the society.
 They are often sought after by the media and the general public.
 Therefore the public have high expectations of them not only on the field but also on their image and demeanor off the field.